"Dreams are fictitious things that are molded into reality through mortal hands."

 - Xeno Fiction - More than 95% of the wiki is from the POV of a non-human.

 - All Myths Are True - Zig-zagged.
 Greater focus is put on world religions rather than urban legends and folklore.

-- The Demons are modeled from their counterparts of Christian mythology though they seem to incorporate more elements from angels.
+- The Demons are modelled from their counterparts of Christian mythology though they seem to incorporate more elements from angels.